IceBull06/Python-Projects/Bank/README.md

 # Bank

-This challenge consists of using Python json, time, math, and unittest libraries along with the flask framework to create a simple Banking program.

 ## Description

-`v0.0.6`
+This challenge consists of using json, time, math, flask libraries to create a simple Banking program.

 ## Personal user information will have following structure